Welcome

 - trade register entry

-To have your signature certified, you must present:
+To have your signature certified at the Consulate, you must present: |

-- the document to be signed
+- the document to be signed |

-- for declarations of appoval: a copy/printout of the contract that has been signed by a representative in Germany
+- for declarations of appoval: a copy/printout of the contract that has been signed by a representative in Germany |

-NOTE: If you are a German citizen, you must bring your German passport or German ID card (Personalausweis)
+- a valid passport NOTE: If you are a German citizen, you must bring your German passport or German ID card (Personalausweis) |

-- if you are not acting on your own behalf, but on behalf of a company, a ward, etc: provide a document stating your power of attorney (original or certified copy)
+- if you are not acting on your own behalf, but on behalf of a company, a ward, etc: provide a document stating your power of attorney (original or certified copy) |

 Signature certifications can be done at the competent German mission or by a German Honorary Consul.
 In some cases they can als be done by a Canadian notary public.
 Please check in advance with the respective German authority that demands the signature certification whether they will accept a certification done by a Canadian notary public.
-Authorities in Germany may request a legalization in addition to the signature certification done by a Canadian notary public.
+Authorities in Germany may request an apostille in addition to the signature certification done by a Canadian notary public.